Welcome to Pleasant Ridge

 - Email blasts – timely news right when you need it, in your email box.
 We won’t overwhelm you with emails, they usually come out once a week or less.
 Click Here to subscribe to the email list.

 - Drop Box – a convenient drop box for bills and ballots is posted at City Hall near the parking lot door.
 It is checked twice a day, Monday through Thursday.

-- City Hall is open Monday through Thursday from 8 am to 5 pm.
+- City Hall is lobby hours are Monday through Thursday from 8 am to 4:30 pm, phone hours are until 5 pm.

 - The community center, located at 4 Ridge Road, is the recreation hub for the community.
 It features a wellness center, the community pool, activity rooms that are used for a wide range of classes, and meeting rooms that are available for rent by residents for meetings or events.
 Check out the recreation page for more details.

 Mayor and City Commission.
 Public policy is set by an elected mayor and four city commissioners.
 City Commission meetings are held at 7:30 p.m. on the second Tuesday of each month in the commission chambers at City Hall and can also be viewed online at the City’s YouTube channel.
 All meetings are open to the public, and opportunity for resident input is included.
 Agendas, background materials, and meeting archives also are available in the document library.